Enlarged version: challenges to comprehension

 What remains to be explored are the ways of embodying a dynamic of this kind, with such a powerfully coherent aesthetic, as the architecture of one's own world.
 Namely how could such design allusions be given operational reality in one's apprehension and organization of reality -- whether as an individual or collectively as a community?

-This well-known archetype has fascinated many over the centuries.
+Holy Grail: This well-known archetype has fascinated many over the centuries.
 It has been anchored in physical quests, in mystical quests, in operas, and in action movies.
 It has been used as a powerful symbol, notably by secret societies.

 But, again, what may well remain to be explored is the way in which individual awareness can be structured as the embodiment of the Holy Grail -- as well as the nature of the collective embodiment of this reality implied by some of the allusions of the Arthurian Roundtable archetype.
-Rather than something "out there" to be found and possessed, to what extent is it actually and fundamentally present in the moment -- although only very faintly recognized, if at all?
-Does the fundamental error lie in the projection of it "elsewhere" rather than understanding of the form that it effectively provides to the sustainable dynamic of individual -- and collective -- life?
+Rather than something 'out there' to be found and possessed, to what extent is it actually and fundamentally present in the moment -- although only very faintly recognized, if at all?
+Does the fundamental error lie in the projection of it 'elsewhere' rather than understanding of the form that it effectively provides to the sustainable dynamic of individual -- and collective -- life?

 Are there ways that one's understanding of the world can be formed into a grail-like cup from which one can repeatedly drink?
 Why have the efforts of the Christian religion to use aspects of this in the ritual of mass lost their credibility?

-That said however, what clues does it offer to the nature of that dynamic as offering an "elixir"?
+That said however, what clues does it offer to the nature of that dynamic as offering an 'elixir'?
 Missing from the Roundtable legend is any useful account of the dynamics of the archetypal figures assembled around it.
 As with modern stories, the focus is only on the ways it became unsustainable -- not on the dynamics that ensured its sustainability and coherence.
 How can features of the world be understood as simply as the legend so strongly suggests -- without evoking the need to possess it?

-There are a number of examples of cities, legendary and not so legendary, in which the dynamic supported "high learning" and creativity -- fruitfully blending the arts and the sciences.
+Archetypal cities (Camelot, etc): There are a number of examples of cities, legendary and not so legendary, in which the dynamic supported 'high learning' and creativity -- fruitfully blending the arts and the sciences.
 Speculation on communities of the distant past (e.g. Pythagoras at Croton, the Essenes, Khwajagan, Ikwen al-safa, Din-e Ilahi) continue to inspire, in part because of the lack of details.
 The same is true of the Eleusinian "mystery schools", the community surrounding the temple complex at Delphi, or the original "museum" in Alexandria.
 Some classical Greek academies are also of interest, particularly as a model for their Renaissance equivalents.
 Of special significance are the examples of "enlightened courts", whether primarily legendary (e.g. Arthur's Camelot) or reasonably well documented (e.g. Jacobean Heidelberg, Sagres of Henry the Navigator, Prague of Emperor Rudolf II, Fatehpur Sikri of Akbar the Great, Florence of Lorenzo the Magnificant, Samarkand of Ulus Beg).

 Also of relevance, because of the mystique surrounding their original success, are some religious orders with a strong secular orientation (e.g. the Knights Templar and their network of "commanderies"), the cathedral builders, as well as some religious communities (e.g. Cathars).
 Such experiments of the past continue to nourish the imagination through fictional explorations of these possibilities (e.g. in Bacon's New Atlantis, in Hesse's Glass Bead Game, Foster's Game Players of Zan and the literature on utopias), or through participation in the rituals and mythology of some secret societies (e.g. Rosicrucians, Sufi orders, Golden Dawn, theosophy, freemasons) whatever their defects.

-But in reviewing these examples the nature of the psycho-social dynamic that sustained this "enhanced mode" is elusive.
+But in reviewing these examples the nature of the psycho-social dynamic that sustained this 'enhanced mode' is elusive.
 However, again the suggestion is that an individual may choose to order their own perception of the world as such a city -- or to share that perception as a communal reframing of a shared worldview.
-Such a city may thus be as much "within" as an ordering of what is perceived "without".
+Such a city may thus be as much 'within' as an ordering of what is perceived 'without'.
 What are the constraints on enhancing one's own world in this way?
 How could such a city be ordered in the light of the many learnings about inappropriate responses to the challenge?
-To what extent is it necessary to "rule" it rather than to allow it to be in some artful way -- inspired by the guiding principle of non-action advocated for Chinese Emperors?
+To what extent is it necessary to 'rule' it rather than to allow it to be in some artful way -- inspired by the guiding principle of non-action advocated for Chinese Emperors?

-What was the dynamic in the Garden of Eden -- before the mistakes were made?
+Garden of Eden: What was the dynamic in the Garden of Eden -- before the mistakes were made?
 Why is it that there is no understanding of the pre-mistake dynamic?
 Why no reflection on it -- notably in religious circles?
 Why is understanding -- and interest -- again limited to awareness of the emergence of dysfunctionalities and the Fall?

 Psychologically the Garden of Eden is normally set back in some inaccessible place and time.
 What are the consequences of discovering it in the present moment and within?
 Though overgrown, polluted and otherwise everything that a gardener would deplore, does it not still hold the patterns that would enable an enhanced form of order to emerge -- perhaps elusively and only momentarily, but sufficiently to encourage work to enable it to flourish?
 This challenge is of course true for a community and the planet as a whole.